reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 EC2 provides the following data storage options with each option having a unique combination of performance and durability:

-1. Elastic Block Store (EBS): We use EBS as a primary storage device for data that requires frequent and granular updates for example a write-heavy database.
+1. **Elastic Block Store (EBS)**: We use EBS as a primary storage device for data that requires frequent and granular updates for example a write-heavy database.
 EBS provides durable, block-level storage volumes that we can attach to a running instance.

+EBS provides the different volume types:
+* General Purpose SSD (gp2 and gp3),
+* Provisioned IOPS SSD (io1 and io2),
+* Throughput Optimized HDD (st1),
+* Cold HDD (sc1)

-EBS provides the different volume types: General Purpose SSD (gp2 and gp3), Provisioned IOPS SSD (io1 and io2), Throughput Optimized HDD (st1), Cold HDD (sc1), and Magnetic (standard).
-They differ in performance characteristics and price, allowing you to tailor your storage performance and cost to the needs of your applications.
-For more information, see Amazon EBS volume types.
+These volume types differ in performance characteristics and price, allowing us to tailor the storage performance and cost to the needs of our applications.
+For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html).
-2. EC2 instance store:
+2. **EC2 instance store**: We use an instance store for the temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content, or for data that is replicated across a fleet of instances, such as a load-balanced pool of web servers.
+It is located on disks that are physically attached to the host computer.
-3. EFS: We use an EFS file system as a common data source for workloads and applications running on multiple instances.EFS provides scalable file storage.
+3. **Elastic File System (EFS)**: We use an EFS file system as a common data source for workloads and applications running on multiple instances.EFS provides scalable file storage.
-4. S3: S3 provides access to reliable and inexpensive data storage infrastructure.
+4. **Simple Storage Service (S3)**: S3 provides access to reliable and inexpensive data storage infrastructure.

 We can attach an EBS volume to an EC2 instance in the same Availability Zone.
 After we attach a volume, it appears as a native block device similar to a hard drive or another physical device.
 At that point, the instance can interact with the volume just as it would with a local drive.